EMAIL: RAGNETM@NYU.EDU

 MARINE COLLINS RAGNET

-Head of Peace Innovation Research, NYU Peace Research and Education Program (PREP)
+Head of Innovation, NYU Peace Research and Education Program (PREP)

 RESEARCH & FOCUS AREAS: Participatory approaches to AI governance with focus on digital sovereignty in the Global South; power asymmetries in technological development and democratic oversight mechanisms; creating accessible AI oversight mechanisms and tools for marginalized communities and those affected by conflict.